M5ez/Core2ez/docs/getting_started.rst

 .. note::

-    This library is made for the Arduino Integrated Development Environment (IDE) but should also work with the PlatformIO IDE/debugger.
+    Core2ez is made to work with the Arduino Integrated Development Environment (IDE) but should also work with the PlatformIO IDE/debugger.
 If there are specific things to document about getting set up to work with PlatformIO we will do so in a later stage.
 For now this documentation focusses on the Arduino IDE.

 Test by compiling one of the examples that come with the 'M5Core2' library (`File / Examples / M5Core2` in the Arduino IDE) to see that everything works as intended before continuing.